paragoner1/crisis-companion/README.md

 **Mission**: When seconds matter, anyone can be a hero.
 Just say "Hey SOS" and save a life.

 ### Personal Motivation
 A few years ago, my world stopped when I found my four-year-old son underwater.
 In sheer panic, I performed CPR blindly, praying it worked.
-That terrifying moment exposed a critical gap - in emergencies, shock paralyzes people.
+That terrifying moment exposed a critical gap - in emergencies, shock paralyzes us.
 That's why I created **Solana SOS**, to guide anyone through life-saving actions, hands-free and instantly.

 ---